glegall7/datavizCATNAT/README.md

 Jean-Thomas BEAUDOIN / Guillaume LE GALL / Donatien VAAST

 ## Project Desciption
-This project show the repartition of natural disasters around the globe between 1900 and 2020 according to the data from catnat.net (https://www.catnat.net/donneesstats/telechargements/base-de-donnees-bd-catnat?fbclid=IwAR24TJ7bmZGuQwtOgNeGste324N2IfJH7SNLaSVnlA5paKqjdhG-fT2SUeM).
+This project show the repartition of natural disasters around the globe between 1900 and 2020.
 This project has several options :
 - you can select diffrents categories (drought, earthquakes)
 - you can zoom and select on continents
 - You can select a period of time to reduce the number of disasters shown on the map.